flaviostutz/schelly/README.md

 The triggering and retainment of backups are based on the functional perception of backups, so you configure:
    - Triggering cron string: cron string that defines when a new backup will be created (by calling a backend backup webhook, as [schelly-restic](http://github.com/flaviostutz/schelly-restic), for example)
    - Retention policies: for how long do a backup must be retained?
 It depends on what the user needs when something goes wrong.
 In general, the more recent, more backups in time you need.
-By default, Schelly will try to keep something like (if a backup is outsIDe this, the webhook for backup removal will be called):
+By default, Schelly will try to keep something like (if a backup is outside this, the webhook for backup removal will be called):
        - the last 4 daily backups
        - the last 4 weekly backps
        - the last 3 monthly backups